The Buckeye Chapter

 Buckeye Chapter Selected as Feature Club for October 2014 Lost Treasure Newsletter

 Buckeye Chapter Annual Gold Rush Days Article - Columbus Dispatch - 9/1/2014

 Follow This Link to an article and a 3 minute video of the Ohio Buckeye Chapter on WKYC 3 News

 says "You're Invited to a Buckeye

 New information on Hobby Gold Prospecting in Ohio - Click here for a PDF of a letter from the Ohio Department of Natural Resources.

 Notice to all GPAA Members.

 We are having a problems with trash: cans, bottles, tinfoil, non burnable items, being in campfires.
 Please do not burn these items.
 Remember: What you pack in...pack out.
 Thank You!

 Reminder: GPAA Member's Camping Rules are: Maxium stay of camping is 14 days, with a minimum of 14 days between stays.

 Important Information: For visitors to the Swank Lease.
 Due to Ohio camping regulations, the local and state Health Depts. required the GPAA to obtain a state issued campground permit for the Swank Lease.
 This was not an issue, and has been taken care of as shared by Chapter President Glenn Snider at the August 2014 meeting.
 However, state regulations require all dogs on the Swank Lease (their owners or guardians) to have their registration and rabies vaccination tags and / or paperwork in hand when visiting the property.
 This is mandatory, and not optional on our part.
-We are required to check all dogs at Gold Rush Days for this information, and we have to log it and present it to the health inspector if he / she should arrive on site during Gold Rush.
-This is just a heads up to give you time to prepare your information so you have it in hand during Gold Rush!
+Random checks will take place on the property, so please follow regulations!
 Thanks!